PostHog/posthog.com/contents/docs/cdp/common-questions.md

 There are two options for recreating this functionality:

 1. **Set up a cron of your own**.
 You can use a tool like [val.town](https://val.town/) to easily set up scheduled tasks that capture data from other tools and send it to PostHog.
-Our tutorials on [capturing new RSS items](/tutorials/rss-item-capture) and [events from Calendly webhooks](/tutorials/calendly-webhooks) are examples of this.
+Our tutorials on [capturing new RSS items](/tutorials/rss-item-capture), [events from Calendly webhooks](/tutorials/calendly-webhooks), and [GitHub stars](/tutorials/github-star-tracker) are examples of this.

 2. **Use our data warehouse**.
 PostHog's data warehouse enables you to import and use data from platforms like Stripe, Hubspot, and Postgres natively in PostHog.
 See our [docs](/docs/data-warehouse) for more information.